 2. Create a revenue operations organization chart

-Having a rigid hierarchy for the RevOps team helps in better decision-making.
-It also ensures accountability by clarifying who the members will report to.
+Having a rigid hierarchy for the RevOps team helps improve decision-making.
+Creating a RevOps org chart also ensures accountability by clarifying who the members will report to.

 While some organizations choose to have a separate Chief Revenue Officer, in other companies the Director of Revenue reports directly to the CEO.